josedelrey/seg2gis/README.md

 The main result tables are committed as CSV files so reported values remain inspectable without rerunning GPU-intensive experiments.

-## Scope and limitations

-- The system is a research baseline and candidate-footprint generator, not an automatic cadastral mapping system.
-- Semantic masks do not explicitly model instances, corners, topology, or polygon vertices; nearby buildings can merge and small structures can be missed.
-- Strict boundary quality remains substantially harder than approximate overlap, as reflected by the gap between BF1 @2 px and BF1 @5 px.
-- Reported training results use one fixed seed; broader multi-seed and cross-dataset evaluation would strengthen generalisation evidence.

 ## Dataset citation

 The benchmark was introduced by E. Maggiori, Y. Tarabalka, G. Charpiat, and